Sandersao/webservice-typescript-nestjs/README.md

     - [ ] Must have left join method
     - [ ] Can have, inner, right joins method
     - [ ] Can be a new cass in system module
+- [ ] Create Data field for the migration with ansi default